PRESENTING a LOVELY Pair of 19C J Saile Scottish Highland Watercolors.

 Provenance: From a Quality Dallas Private Collection.

 Condition: Very good.
-Some wear to the frames.
+Some minor wear to the frames.